Agrimonia parviflora (Swamp Agrimony) on 7-28-19, #607-3.

 The distribution map above for the Agrimonia parviflora is from Plants of the World Online.
 Areas in green are where the plant is native and purple is where it has been introduced.
 The USDA Plants Database is similar but doesn’t include a few states… The species could have a wider range than what the maps show.

 There are a few species of Agrimonia in Missouri, but the leaves easily distinguish Agrimonia parviflora from the others.
-The common name is Swamp Agrimony, Small-Flowered Agrimony, Harvestlice Agrimony, and Harvestlice.
+The common names are Swamp Agrimony, Small-Flowered Agrimony, Harvestlice Agrimony, Harvestlice, and possibly others.
 There are seven or so species in the US with three being described on the Missouri Plants website.
 Agrimonia parviflora is found in at least 32 states in the United States.
 Out of all the species, Agrimonia parviflora is considered to be the most noxious.

-THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND BETTER PLANT ID.
+THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A POSITIVE ID.

 Agrimonia parviflora (Swamp Agrimony) on 7-25-19, #606-1.

-I found this plant growing near the swampy area at the northeast corner of the farm a few years ago but 2019 was the first year I saw its flowers.
-Flowers are usually the first thing you need when looking for a positive ID on wildflower databases (well, most of them).
-I was very happy when I saw flowers this year so I could make a positive ID.
+I saw this plant growing near the swampy area at the northeast corner of the farm for several years, but 2019 was the first year I saw its flowers.
+Flowers are usually the first thing you notice when wildflower hunting, but for some like this species, the leaves caught my eye since there were no flowers.
+Once I saw its flowers, I was able to make a positive ID on the Missouri Plants website (that was before I started using iNaturalist).

 Agrimonia parviflora (Swamp Agrimony) on 7-25-19, #606-2.

-As I mentioned, there are three species of Agromonia described on the Missouri Plants website, but only one with leaves like this.
+Only one of the three species of Agrimonia described on the Missouri Plants website has leaves exactly like this.
 The leaves grow alternately along the stems and are somewhat difficult to explain.
 You can read the information from the links below to get the technical descriptions.
 Once you have identified this plant, you can easily recognize it.

 Agrimonia parviflora (Swamp Agrimony) on 7-25-19, #606-3.